Okanjo/okanjo-app-mysql/README.md

 This class does not emit events.

-# CrudService vs CollectionCrudService
+# CrudService vs MariaDBCrudService vs CollectionCrudService

 Which service to use?
 In general, MySQL collections are a far worse option.

 MySQL's document store system should be treated as a novelty until it's feature parity and performance can match other NoSQL systems such as MongoDB.

-By and large, the two services offer identical API's.
+By and large, the three services offer identical API's.
 The only differences pertain to response result features and initialization.

-Differences between the two services:
+Differences between the services:

+ * Drivers
+   * MySQLService, CrudService, and CollectionCrudService use the Oracle MySQL connector.
+   * MariaDBService and MariaDBCrudService use the MariaDB connector.
+MariaDB can access both MySQL and MariaDB servers.
  * Responses
    * CrudService will consistently return a `rows` array with query Result method accessors.
+   * MariaDBCrudService will return `rows` with a `meta` property, or a response object if not a SELECT query.
    * CollectionCrudService will return the docs array, with no built-in ability to access the query Result object.
  * Count
-   * CrudService performs a `COUNT(*)` statement
+   * CrudService and MariaDBCrudService performs a `COUNT(*)` statement
    * CollectionCrudService uses `(await find({})).length` to simulate this
  * CreateWithRetry
    * CollectionCrudService can't really make much use of this feature since MySQL collections do not support unique indices.